-Going Toilet Paper Free with Cheeky Wipes as Toilet Paper Alternative
+Cheeky Wipes - the Toilet Paper Alternative

-I've seen a few blogs on it and chatted with a few people at baby shows and quite randomly decided to do something about it a couple of weeks back - after all I've got LOADS of Cheeky Wipes and I might as well put them to good use (aside from face & hand wiping after meal-times).
+I've been thinking about using a toilet paper alternative (also called family cloth) for a while - and now we're doing it!
+I've seen a few blogs on it and chatted with a few people at baby shows and quite randomly decided to do something about it a couple of weeks back - after all I've got LOADS of Cheeky Wipes from using cloth diapers / nappies. and I might as well put them to good use (aside from face & hand wiping after meal-times).

-I've got boxes of freshly made up Cheeky Wipes in the cloakroom downstairs and the bathroom upstairs - and a mucky box in each room (discreetly set to the side / rear of the toilet).
+I've got boxes of freshly made up Cheeky Toilet Wipes in the cloakroom downstairs and the bathroom upstairs - and a mucky box in each room (discreetly set to the side / rear of the toilet).
 There IS toilet paper for guests, aside from anything else, I can cope with washing my own family wipes, but not anyone elses!

 - Great for hairy bums and messy poo's!